routineLife1/StaticMaskNet/README.md

 # StaticMaskNet
-static mask generation network robust to lighting and transparency variations.
+An approach for generating robust static region masks under challenging illumination and transparency conditions.